-It is the policy of Tulane University to follow the requirements of the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act concerning timely warnings to the campus community about Clery crimes occurring within Tulane University's Clery Act Geography.
-It is also the policy of the Tulane University Police Department to evaluate the seriousness and ongoing threat of all crimes reported to the University for additional safety notifications.
+It is the policy of Tulane to follow the requirements of the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act concerning timely warnings to the campus community about Clery crimes occurring within the university's Clery Act geography.
+It is also the policy of the TUPD to evaluate the seriousness and ongoing threat of all crimes reported to the university for additional safety notifications.